Average Home Insurance Cost in Alabama

 Why Is Home Insurance So Expensive in Alabama?

-Alabama ranks as the eighth most expensive state for home insurance, with premiums averaging 40% above the national average.
-Several state-specific factors drive these elevated costs, from severe weather patterns to construction expenses and claim frequency.
+Alabama ranks as the eighth most expensive state for home insurance with premiums averaging 40% above the national average.
+Several state-specific factors raise these costs: severe weather patterns, construction expenses and claim frequency.

 hurricane icon